citp/privacy-policy-historical/b/bu/bun/bunnyherolabs.com.md

-> *The following text is extracted and transformed from the bunnyherolabs.com privacy policy that was archived on 2007-04-10.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20070410011147id_/http%3A//bunnyherolabs.com/privacy.php) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the bunnyherolabs.com privacy policy that was archived on 2007-12-22.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20071222195916id_/http%3A//bunnyherolabs.com/privacy.php) for the most accurate reproduction.*

 # privacy policy - bunnyhero labs

-2005-02-05
+effective from 2007-06-28

 This is the web site of bunnyhero labs.